dkosmari/System-Font-Replacer/README.md

 ("*yes*"), so only the Wii U Menu is affected by the custom font.
 If you trust your custom font to not crash the on-screen keyboard, the System Settings, the Friends List, etc, you can disable this option ("*no*").

+## Helper App

+If you get a custom font in the form of a `.bps` patch, to be applied to one of the system fonts, you can use the [System Font Replacer Helper](helper-app) to convert it to a `.ttf` font.

+Simply put your `.bps` patches in the same place where you would copy your custom fonts, `SD:/wiiu/fonts/`, and run the Helper app.
+It will then automatically convert all `.bps` patches into `.ttf` fonts.